tobyhodges/studious-happiness/episodes/33-refactoring.md

 The importance of this design decision will be made clear in the next lesson.

-> ## Adding Docstrings
->
-> In an effort to create human-readable code.
-It is common to include a
-> "docstring" or "Python Documentation String", at the top of each function that clearly lay
-> out three things: the purpose or objective of the function, a description
-> of the inputs and their datatypes, and a description of what is returned
-> and their data types.
-By including these things, debugging later on is
-> much more efficient because now the developer knows the starting point
-> (inputs), endpoints (returns), and what the intended change is (purpose).
-{: .callout}

 #### Update the Repository

 We haven't changed the behavior of our program, but our *code* has changed, so